Dreamscent/Dreamscent.github.io/_posts/2021-04-01-Certified-Red-Team-Operator-Review.md

-As I have also mentioned, this course is one of, if not the only course that is built around the [Covenant][3] C2 server, by Ryan Cobb of Spectreops.
+As I have also mentioned, this course is one of, if not the only course that is built around the [Covenant][3] .NET based C2 server, by Ryan Cobb of Spectreops.
 If you don't know Spectreops, they are the team that authored [some of the most used tools][https://specterops.io/resources/research-and-development] in the industry.
 That's quite some credentials pushing the development of this C2 if you ask me.